 \subsection{One-dimensional boiling-like}

-The second problem analyzed consists of a one-dimensional configuration where the fluid liquid phase is initially in equilibrium at the saturation temperature $T_\text{sat}=0.86\,T_c$ in the whole computational domain.
-For $t> 0$, the temperature at the left wall ($T_w$) assumes a value higher than $T_\text{sat}$ and a phase-change from liquid to gas is triggered, forming a liquid/vapor interface as shown in Fig. \ref{fig:stefan-problem-scheme}.
+The second problem analyzed consists of a one-dimensional configuration where the fluid liquid phase is initially in equilibrium at the saturation temperature $T_\text{sat}=0.86\,T_c$ on the whole computational domain.
+For $t> 0$, the temperature at the left wall ($T_w$) assumes a value higher than $T_\text{sat}$ and a phase-change from liquid to gas is triggered forming a liquid/vapor interface as shown in Fig. \ref{fig:stefan-problem-scheme}.
 This phase-change process produces the interface movement from left to right, reaching the right end of the domain at a finite time, where null Neumann boundary conditions \citep{Lou2013} are imposed.

-In the idealized incompressible limit, the temperature on the liquid phase region is homogeneous and constant in time, being equal to the initial saturation temperature of the fluid $T_\ell\equiv T_\text{sat}$.
-On the other hand, in the vapor region, the temperature decays linearly from $T_w$ to the temperature of the liquid.
+In the idealized incompressible limit, the temperature on the liquid phase region is homogeneous and constant in time, being equal to the initial saturation temperature of the fluid $T_\ell\equiv T_\text{sat}$, while in the vapor region the temperature decays linearly from $T_w$ to the temperature of the liquid.
 This is the so-called one-dimensional Stefan problem, see for instance \citet{Safari2013}.
-The solution to this problem (citar livros de transferência de calor clásicos) is obtained by solving the energy conservation equation for each phase and applying the boundary conditions at domain boundaries and the interface.
+The solution to this problem is obtained by solving the energy conservation equation for each phase and applying the boundary conditions at domain boundaries and the interface \citep{Alexiades1993}.
 This last condition assumes a continuity of both mass and energy fluxes at the interface.
 The analytical solution results in the following expression for the interface position in time: